ianyian/readmyobject/PRIVACY_POLICY.md

-# Privacy Policy for Poker Chip Counter
+# Privacy Policy for Object Detector Pro Max

 **Last Updated:** December 24, 2025

 ## Introduction

-Poker Chip Counter ("we", "our", or "the app") is committed to protecting your privacy.
+Object Detector Pro Max ("we", "our", or "the app") is committed to protecting your privacy.
 This Privacy Policy explains how our iOS application handles information.

 ## Information Collection and Use